How To Set Up Nameservers For Your Domain Name And Website

 • WPWebhost – WPWebHost is a WordPress hosting company specializing in hosting and supporting WordPress powered blogs.

-To help you understand the importance of getting this step right, here’s a screenshot of what happens if your nameservers have not been set up (or set up incorrectly) and someone types your URL into their browser …
+To help you understand the importance of getting this step right, the screenshot below shows what happens if your nameservers have not been set up (or set up incorrectly) and someone types your URL into their browser …

-If your nameservers have been set up incorrectly, visitors will see an error message like the above when they type your domain name into their browser, instead of visiting your site.
+If your nameservers have been set up incorrectly, visitors will see an error message like the above when they type your domain name into their web browser, instead of arriving on your site.

 Tip